unipacker/unipacker/README.md

 ## Usage
 ### Normal installation
-Install the [YARA](https://github.com/VirusTotal/yara) package for your OS
+Install the [YARA](https://github.com/VirusTotal/yara) package for your OS, get Un{i}packer from PyPi and start it using the automatically created command line wrapper:
 ```
 pip3 install unipacker
 unipacker
 ```
-**Attention!** It is strongly advised to use the requirements.txt, as we use a custom version of unicorn-engine that differs from the PyPi package version.
-Additionally, one might accidentally install the "yara" pip package instead of "yara-python", which will lead to errors.

 For detailed instructions on how to use Un{i}packer please refer to the [Wiki](https://github.com/unipacker/unipacker/wiki).
 Additionally, all of the shell commands are documented.
 To access this information, use the ```help``` command

+### Development mode installation
+Clone the repository, and inside the project root folder activate development mode using ```pip3 install -e .```

 ### Using Docker
 You can also use the provided Dockerfile to run a containerized version of Un{i}packer:
 ```
-docker build -t unipacker . && \
-docker run -it -v ~/local_samples:/root/unipacker/local_samples unipacker
+docker run -it -v ~/local_samples:/root/unipacker/local_samples vfsrfs/unipacker
 ```
 Assuming you have a folder called ```local_samples``` in your home directory, this will be mounted inside the container.
 Un{i}packer will thus be able to access those binaries via ```/root/unipacker/local_samples```